Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 \subsection{Twists}

 We now introduce twists on Milnor-Witt K-theory, along the lines of \Cref{num:twisted_GW}.
-As already mentioned (see Section \ref{sec:BM_CHtilde}), they will account for the local orientations that appears on quadratic cycles (see Section \ref{sec:quad_cycles} and in particular \Cref{num:quad_div}).
+As already mentioned (see Section \ref{sec:BM_CHtilde}), they will account for the local orientations that appear on quadratic cycles (see Section \ref{sec:quad_cycles} and in particular \Cref{num:quad_div}).
 Moreover, they are necessary to obtain canonical residue maps (see \Cref{df:specialization}). \begin{df} Let $K$ be a field, and $\mathcal L$ be an invertible (\emph{i.e.} of dimension one over $K$) $K$-vector space.
-Consider the set: $\mathcal L^\times:=\mathcal L-\{0\}$.
-The actions of $K^\times$ on $\KMW*(K)$, via the map $K^\times \rightarrow \KMW0(K), a \mapsto \tw{a}$, and on $L^\times$ by scalar multiplication, give two morphisms of rings:
+Consider the set $\mathcal L^\times:=\mathcal L-\{0\}$.
+The action of $K^\times$ on $\KMW*(K)$ via the map $K^\times \rightarrow \KMW0(K), a \mapsto \tw{a}$ (resp. on $\cL^\times$ by scalar multiplication), gives a structure of $\ZZ[K^\times]$-algebra (resp. $\ZZ[K^\times]$-module) on $\KMW*(K)$ (resp. $\ZZ[\mathcal L^\times]$).
 We define the \emph{$\cL$-twisted Milnor-Witt K-theory} of $K$ (or simply the Milnor-Witt K-theory of the pair $(K,\cL)$) in degree $n \in \ZZ$ as the following abelian group: